Pain, glory mix Sunday in Bull Bash

-His grip tightened as the bull moved beneath him, shaking in the tight confines and rattling the chute.
+His grip tightened as the bull twisted beneath him, shaking in the tight confines and rattling the chute.

-"I guess he knocked me out," Neil said later, only able to rely on the accounts of his friends.
-"They told me I hit my head on the top of the chute and on his head, and he knocked me out."
+“I guess he knocked me out,” Neil said later, relying on the accounts of those friends.
+“They told me I hit my head on the top of the chute and on his head, and he knocked me out.”

-The event moved on to other riders, some spectacular, some wince-inducing, but 15 minutes after he woke up lying behind the chutes, Neil got his chance to ride Toes Out.
+The event moved on to other rides, some spectacular, some wince-inducing, but 15 minutes after he woke up lying behind the chutes, Neil got his chance to ride Toes Out.

 Recommended Stories For You

-"Maybe I was a little slow," he admitted later.
-"They told me I shouldn't get on him, but I didn't drive nine hours to not try and win."
+“Maybe I was a little slow,” Neil admitted.
+“They told me I shouldn’t get on him, but I didn’t drive nine hours to not try and win.”

-To make it in professional bull riding, it takes a lot of skill, quite a bit of toughness and a solid amount of rationalization, and that was all on display as the dirt flew, the bulls bucked and the cowboys limped Sunday at the annual Labor Day event in Steamboat Springs.
+To make it in professional bull riding, it takes a lot of skill and quite a bit of toughness, but also plenty of rationalization, and that was all on display as the dirt flew, the bulls bucked and the cowboys limped Sunday at the annual Labor Day event in Steamboat Springs.

-This year's Bull Bash featured as many college and high school riders as experienced pros, and many of the riders from all those groups are still trying to figure out the balance between those traits: skill, toughness and rationalization.
+This year’s Bull Bash featured as many college and high school riders as experienced pros and many of the riders from all those groups are still trying to figure out the balance between the required skill, the necessary toughness and the acceptable risk.

 The fans roared as Austin brushed the dirt off his chaps and exited the arena.

-He was the only one of the night's roughly 30 cowboys to ride both bulls he faced.
-He pocketed more than $3,000.
+He was the only one of the night’s 30 cowboys to ride both bulls he faced and he pocketed more than $3,000.